 Although Yellowstone National Park is spectacular all year long, locals will tell you winter is a particularly special time of year.
-With fewer crowds, abundant wildlife, and stunning winter vistas, the park resembles a real live snowglobe when the land is covered in a blanket of white.
-If you’re considering a winter vacation to Yellowstone, don’t miss these ten bucket list-worthy winter experiences.
+With fewer crowds, abundant wildlife, and stunning winter vistas, the park resembles a real life snow globe when the land is covered in a blanket of white.
+If you’re considering a winter vacation to Yellowstone, don’t miss these ten bucket-list-worthy winter experiences.

 Yellowstone is home to one of the most diverse ecosystems in North America.
-Bison, pronghorn, elk, deer, fox, coyote, and the occasional wolf roam freely throughout the park, and winter is prime wildlife watching time.
+Bison, pronghorn, elk, deer, foxes, coyotes, and the occasional wolf roam freely throughout the park, and winter is prime wildlife-watching time.
 Most species migrate to the more accessible lower elevations and are easier to spot against the snow.
-For best results, hire a guide out of Gardiner, Montana, who will customize your wildlife watching experience to your exact specifications – and provide hot drinks and transportation, too!
+For best results, hire a guide out of Gardiner, Montana, who will customize your wildlife-watching experience to your exact specifications – and provide hot drinks and transportation, too!

 Nordic skiing and snowshoeing are popular activities in Yellowstone National Park.
 Both low-impact winter sports will keep you warm while allowing you to take in the wonders of the park at a slower pace.
 Our favorite cross-country ski and snowshoe trails offer breathtaking snowy landscapes, frozen waterfalls, and ample wildlife sightings.
 You’ll be so lost in the beauty around you, you’ll forget you’re getting a workout!